Swedes and Swimmers

 The July 1939 timetable showed six passenger trains each way

 along the line on a weekday with the first up and last down operating from/to

 The outbreak of World War II saw the passenger service

 withdrawn on 10 September never to be restored.
 Goods traffic meanwhile

 continued with Ashwellthorpe being serviced by a daily freight and a small

 number of freight trains running over the line.
 Airfield construction, at RAF

 The availability of a line avoiding Norwich again proved particularly useful in the Second World War, when the city became a major target in the German bombing blitz.
 The cuttings at Hapton were used to shelter ammunition trains destined for the US bomber bases, and on at least one occasion the line into Norwich became impassable due to bomb damage and the alternative route was invaluable.
 However, from 10th September 1939 passenger services were suspended and never reinstated.

 In the post-war period the growth of road transport made the continuation of the Swedes and Swimmers unnecessary.
 Following nationalisation in 1948 the line became part of the Eastern Region of British Railways.
-The passenger service had not been restored after the war and by the July 1950 timetable change the only remaining traffic was the weekday "as required" freight service typically worked by a former GER 0-6-0T.
+The passenger service had not been restored after the war and, by the July 1950 timetable change, the only remaining traffic was the weekday "as required" freight service typically worked by a former GER 0-6-0T.
 Freight continued until 4th August 1951 when the line was closed completely.
-The track was lifted in February 1952 and the rail-over bridges were demolished, although the ballast remained.
+In February 1952 the rail-over bridges were demolished and the track was lifted, although the ballast remained.

 Railway Ron's "Swedes and Swimmers" stories